 The Constraint object is a mechanism for stating the assumptions under which a model is designed to operate.
 The constraints are statements about permissible values of different quantities in a model.
-Figure 20 on the following page shows the definition of the Constraint object class.
+Figure 20 shows the definition of the Constraint object class.